Madhu-RS/Sample-repo/README.md

 Installed the VM ware application which allows to run any application in any of the Windows Operating system.

-# Creation of GitHub account
+# Creating a GitHub account

-- Browse the link (https://github.com/) to create the GitHub account.
+1. Browse the link (https://github.com/) to create the GitHub account.
-- Click on Signup tab to create the account.
+2. Click on Signup tab to create the account.
-- Enter the credentials like mail id, create password and username.
+3. Enter the credentials like mail id, create password and username.
-- Enter OTP sent through the registered email id.
+4. Enter OTP sent through the registered email id.
-- The account gets created and activated.
+5. The account gets created and activated.

-## Create a repository
+## Creating a repository

 1. In the upper-right corner of the page, Click the + drop-down menu, and select **New repository**.
 2. Type a short, memorable name for your repository.
 For example, 'Sample-repo'